tabatkins/railroad-diagrams/README.md

 Components are either leaves or containers.

 The leaves:
-* Terminal(text, href) or a bare string - represents literal text.
-The 'href' attribute is optional, and creates a hyperlink with the given destination.
+* Terminal(text, {href, title, cls}) or a bare string - represents literal text.

+    All the arguments in the options bag are optional:
+    * 'href' makes the text a hyperlink with the given URL
+    * 'title' adds an SVG `<title>` element to the element, giving it "hover text" and a description for screen-readers and other assistive tech
+    * 'cls' is additional classes to apply to the element, beyond the default `'terminal'`

-* NonTerminal(text, href) - represents an instruction or another production.
-The 'href' attribute is optional, and creates a hyperlink with the given destination.
+* NonTerminal(text, {href, title, cls}) - represents an instruction or another production.

+    The optional arguments have the same meaning as for Terminal, except that the default class is `'non-terminal'`.

-* Comment(text, href) - a comment.
-The 'href' attribute is optional, and creates a hyperlink with the given destination.
+* Comment(text, {href, title, cls}) - a comment.

+    The optional arguments have the same meaning as for Terminal, except that the default class is `'comment'`.

 * Skip() - an empty line

 * Start(type, label) and End(type) - the start/end shapes.
 These are supplied by default, but if you want to supply a label to the diagram, you can create a Start() explicitly (as the first child of the Diagram!).
 The "type" attribute takes either "simple" (the default) or "complex", a la Diagram() and ComplexDiagram().
 All arguments are optional.

 The containers: